 "Maybe we're meant to be together."

 She just nodded, then she crawled off him.
-He grabbed at her hand, afraid she was going to leave.
+He grabbed for her hand, afraid she was going to leave.

 She looked down, smiling at their linked hands.
 "I'm assuming you have a bed somewhere?"